 But if you do create your invoices from scratch using spreadsheet or word processing software, you may encounter administrative errors.
-Moreover, if you’re creating invoices manually, you’ll run into challenges tracking them—and getting paid.
+Also, if you’re creating invoices manually, you’ll run into challenges tracking them and getting paid.

-That’s why it’s important to start using accounting software from the beginning.
+That’s why it’s important to start using invoicing software or an accounting software with integrated invoicing from the beginning.
 While it may make sense to build your own invoices for one, two, or even five customers, imagine how your efforts will scale across multiple customers.

 Eventually, the process of creating invoices may become unsustainable.
 You’ll run into a situation where you’ll need to hire someone to manage this process.
 Or, you can pay a monthly fee to use software, at a tiny fraction of the cost of bringing on an employee.